FabianPavel/dice/README.md

-# Animovaná kostka v JS
+# Animated dice, made using js